riensonck/riensonck.github.io/_pages/about.md

   - /about.html
 ---

-I'm Rien, a master student and an apprentice (neuro)cognitive scientist.
-I'm a motivated and curious person, always ready to learn more.
+I'm Rien, a master's student and an apprentice (neuro)cognitive scientist.
-I have a passion for entrepeneurship, technology, and the human brain.
+I have a passion for entrepeneurship, technology and doing research.
+I'm curious about the human brain and I am always ready to learn more.
-My main research interests are:
+My main research interests include:
-*Brain-computer Interfaces (BCI)*, *Cognitive Modeling*, and *Cognitive Enhancement*.
+*Brain-computer Interfaces (BCI)*, *Cognitive Modeling* and *Cognitive Enhancement*.